-To put it simply, a landscape shot refers to scenery captured from one point of view.
-There are usually no children or animals or other objects in it, just scenery, like a sunset or mountain range.
-Once in a while, an animal or object may be used for composition or as a means of displaying scale and perspective.
-However, more often than not, it is just a view of the outside.
-I hope you enjoy these tips on how to Photograph Landscapes.
+Many of us are interested in photography and love to take pictures of beautiful scenery.
+A landscape shot refers to a wide view of the scenery rather than a close-up or action shot.
+While there can be people and animals in a landscape photo, they are generally focused more on more on scenery such as sunsets or mountain ranges.
+Once in a while, an animal or object in the scene may be used for composition or as a means of displaying scale and perspective.
+However, more often than not, it is just a view of the outdoors.
+If you love taking photos of the natural world, you will enjoy and benefit from these tips on how to Photograph Landscapes.

 There are three kinds of landscapes, representation, impressionistic and abstract.

 Representational – This style is the most realistic of the three.
 There is no artificial manipulation or artifice added to the landscape.
-It is basically, a ‘what you see is what you get picture’.
-It is a true snap shot of what you see.
+It is basically, a ‘what you see is what you get the picture’.
+It is a true snapshot of what you see.

 Impressionistic – In this style the photographer uses techniques that play up the vague or elusive qualities of the scene.
 This kind of landscape retains the quality of what makes a landscape while at the same time giving an impression rather than a clear tone or representation.

-Here are some tips on how to photograph landscapes for making better pictures.
+Here are some tips on how to photograph landscapes that may enable you to capture better pictures.

 2. Move the Center – Moving the center of interest off to one side also heightens the interest of the shot.

 4. Lighting – Lighting will make or break any photograph.
-Pay very careful attention to light source, shadows, clarity and diffusion.
+Pay very careful attention to the light source, shadows, clarity, and diffusion.
 This is the number one frame of reference for all photography, included within landscape photography tips.

-5. Tripod – Use a tripod to ensure sharpness in capturing the scene, especially in low light situations.
-Camera movement or shake will not add to the picture and may do it irreparable harm.
+5. Tripod – Use a tripod to ensure sharpness in capturing the scene, especially in low-light situations.
+Camera movement or shake will not add to the picture and may do irreparable harm.

-6. Composition is so Important – Really, really look at your composition.
+6. Composition is so Important – Look at your composition.
 Make sure there is nothing in the picture or viewfinder that you don’t want such as overhead electrical wires or errant branches from closer trees that might obscure the view and ruin the picture.
 Watch out for unneeded objects in the foreground.
-It may be necessary to move them out of your way, or barring that, if you can’t move them, then move the camera.
+It may be necessary to move them out of your way or barring that, if you can’t move them, then move the camera.

 7. Weather – Don’t let the weather keep you from shooting.
 Sometimes the weather is just the dramatic effect that you are looking for.
 Rain has a way of adding softness and peacefulness to a scene, take advantage of it.
 Wind or ripples in water also add dramatic elements for a stronger photograph.

-9. Lines – Find a way to lead the viewers eyes into the picture.
-In other words the lines that leads from the foreground to the background.
+9. Lines – Find a way to lead the viewer’s eyes into the picture.
+In other words, the lines that lead from the foreground to the background.
 Image depth and scale can make this happen.

-10. Horizon Consideration – An old rule in photography is to consider the horizon on two fronts… is it straight and where is it compositional wise?
-A composition line falls in one of three areas of the picture rather than down the center, the upper middle or lower third.
-Trying working in these areas rather than always locating the main points of interest in the center of the frame.
+10. Horizon Consideration – An old rule in photography is to consider the horizon on two fronts… is it straight and where is it compositional-wise?
+A composition line falls in one of three areas of the picture rather than down the center, the upper middle, or the lower third.
+Trying to work in these areas rather than always locating the main points of interest in the center of the frame.